wilsonmar/mac-setup/README.md

    However, script mac-setup.sh can upgrade Bash to the latest version.

+1. Click "fork" to copy the script to your own GitHub account.

-   Before we get that script onto your machine:
+Next, let's get that script onto your machine using "Bash" CLI (Command Line Interface) commands within the Terminal app.

 <a name="Terminal"></a>

 ## Learn the Terminal app

-To start the built-in Terminal.app:

-The Terminal program is called a "Bash" shell, which is a contraction of the term "Bourne-agan shell", which is a play on words.
+The built-inTerminal program is called a "Bash" shell, which is a contraction of the term "Bourne-agan shell", which is a play on words.

 1. Hold down the <strong>Command</strong> key and press <strong>spacebar</strong> to pop up the Spotlight Search modal dialog.